Jonroi/icp/architecture.md

 ## 🏗️ System Overview

-ICP Builder is a Next.js application that generates Ideal Customer Profiles (ICPs) and marketing campaigns using local AI (Ollama).
-Built with TypeScript, tRPC, PostgreSQL, and Redis.
+ICP Builder is a Next.js application that generates Ideal Customer Profiles (ICPs) and marketing campaigns using AI.
+Built with TypeScript, tRPC, Prisma ORM, PostgreSQL, and Redis for optimal performance and type safety.

 ## 📁 Project Structure